Frequently Asked Questions

 Please be sure to have a towel for your child for when their lesson is finished.
 If they are not yet potty trained, they need to wear swim diapers.
+Please take your child to the bathroom just before the lesson to help prevent it from happening during the lesson.
 Don't forget the sunscreen, and if you already know their eyes are sensitive to chlorine or salt water, bring good quality goggles that you have already adjusted to fit your child.
 I prefer that they start without goggles so they can get adjusted to how it feels on their eyes when they go under.
 If they really struggle without the goggles, I will advise that you let them wear goggles.
 Some children are very sensitive and as a result, do so much better with goggles.
 However, if they do not fit well, it is a continual distraction to the lesson, so please invest in a good quality pair that is the proper size and fit.
 Many children never need them and do great without them.
 I have never worn goggles myself, and I like the child to be able to experience swimming without them so they are prepared should they unexpectedly fall in the water.
-I am opposed to your child using a swim mask that covers both their nose and eyes, so please leave those at home.
-Please take your child to the bathroom just before the lesson to help prevent it from happening during the lesson.
+I do not allow face masks that cover the nose to be used during swimming lessons with the exception of pre-approved medical situations, as it is important for students to learn to control their breathing with both their mouth and their nose.

 Should we stay for the lesson?
 Do you want us in the water with our child?
 Can I leave and come back when the lesson is over?
 What if my child doesn't want me to leave?